Neural network inferencing for PyTorch and TensorFlow with ONNX, WebAssembly System Interface, and WASI NN

 The WASI Neural Network API is a new WebAssembly System Interface proposal that allows guest WebAssembly modules running outside the browser, in WASI runtimes, access to highly optimized inferencing runtimes for machine learning workloads.
 Andrew Brown has an excellent article on the BytecodeAlliance blog about the motivations of WASI NN, but in short, the proposed API describes a way for guest modules to load a pre-built machine learning model, provide input tensors, and execute inferences on the highly optimized runtime provided by the WASI host.
 One of the most important things to note about the WASI NN API is that it is model agnostic, and so far quite simple:

-• init_execution_context and bind some tensors to it using set_input
+and bind some tensors to it usingset_input

-• retrieve the inference result tensors using get_output
+the ML inference using the bound context- retrieve the inference result tensors using

 ONNX, or the Open Neural Network Exchange, is an open format which defines a common set of machine learning operators and file format that ensure the interoperability between different frameworks (such as PyTorch, TensorFlow, or CNTK), with a common runtime and hardware access through ONNX runtimes.
 Two of the most popular machine learning frameworks, PyTorch and TensorFlow, have libraries that allow developers to convert built models to the ONNX format, then run them using an ONNX runtime.
 This means that by adding ONNX support to WASI NN, guest WebAssembly modules can perform inferences for both PyTorch and TensorFlow models converted to the common format – which makes it even easier to use a wider array of models from the ecosystem.